Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Movement and friction combined with moisture cause felting.

-5. Hanging wet
+5. Hanging when wet

 Wet wool is heavy and stretches easily.